Buckhead Divorce Law Firm at your Service

 1) Can your lawyer provide mediation services?

-Attorney Stephanie D. Dixon is a registered mediator in Atlanta and can provide mediation services at a reasonable hourly rate.
+Attorney Stephanie D. Dixon is a registered mediator in Atlanta and can provide mediation services at a fair hourly rate.

 If you hire her for your divorce and still require mediation services, she will help you find a mediator with fair pricing in the metro Atlanta area.